Randy Arozarena Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.52 team ERA that ranks 21st among all league pitching staffs.
+- The Red Sox have a 4.54 team ERA that ranks 21st across all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 181 total home runs at a clip of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to allow 183 total home runs at a clip of 1.3 per game (to rank 25th in the league).

+- Pivetta aims for his 10th victory when he makes the start for the Red Sox, his 12th of the season.
+He is 9-7 with a 4.49 ERA and 145 strikeouts in 112 1/3 innings pitched.

-- In his most recent time out on Wednesday, the right-hander tossed 2 2/3 innings against the Houston Astros, giving up six earned runs while surrendering seven hits.
+- His most recent appearance came in relief on Saturday when the right-hander threw three innings against the Kansas City Royals, surrendering one earned run while giving up two hits.

-- The 27-year-old has put up a 3.99 ERA and 8.9 strikeouts per nine innings in 26 games this season, while giving up a batting average of .232 to his opponents.
+- In 33 games this season, the 30-year-old has a 4.49 ERA and 11.6 strikeouts per nine innings, while giving up a batting average of .211 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.